bzb0079/Portfolio/README.md

 # Portfolio
 ## About Me
 Hi, I am Bibhav.
-I recently completed my Master's degree from Auburn University, AL. I am a self-motivated, experienced engineer that enjoys writing clean code, problem-solving, data structures, and algorithm design.
+I recently completed my Master's degree from Auburn University, AL. I am a self-motivated, experienced software engineer who enjoys developing applications by writing clean code, utilizing appropriate data structures and efficient algorithm design.
+I have worked in fast-paced, diverse team settings.
 ## Recent Highlight -- [Featured on Military REACH Website](https://militaryreach.auburn.edu/fnbibhavfinal.jsp)
 I worked as a Graduate Reaseacrh Assistant on Military REACH project at AU.
 Some of my accomplishments include designing the functionalities for the REACH Dictionary and incorporating Cascade, a content management tool, into the website.
 ## Projects